 Further, the privacy service provided by these registrars is often free, or they may charge a few bucks a month.
 But getting a court order costs hundreds of dollars.
 By refusing to provide the requested information, even in the face of overwhelming evidence, they’re protecting content thieves and putting undo burden on content creators.

-It’s important to know that, while your work is registered, there are two types of damages that are available.
-The first, “statutory damages,” are set by the court.
-For these damages to apply, the work must be registered with the copyright office BEFORE the infringement takes place, or within three months of the work’s production.
+Once your work is registered, there are two types of damages available.
+The first, and more favorable option, is to sue for “statutory damages,” which are set by the court.
+For these damages to apply, your work must be registered with the copyright office BEFORE the infringement takes place, or within three months of the work’s production.